Reclaim Australia

-Reclaim Australia is a far-right Australian nationalist protest group which is associated with nationalist and neo-Nazi hate groups.
+Reclaim Australia was a far-right Australian nationalist protest group which associated with nationalist and neo-Nazi hate groups.
 The group was formed in 2015, holding street rallies in cities across Australia to protest against Islam.
-It has protested in Sydney, Melbourne, Brisbane, Adelaide, Newcastle and Canberra.
-Reclaim Australia has also been described as a loose collective of groups.
+It protested in Sydney, Melbourne, Brisbane, Perth, Adelaide, Newcastle and Canberra.
+Reclaim Australia was also been described as a loose collective of groups.

 Ideology

 Reclaim Australia primarily opposes the practice of Islam in Australia and is considered Islamophobic.
 Proponents of the Reclaim Australia movement called for the persecution of Muslims.
 The group has attracted the involvement of neo-Nazis in promoting and attending Reclaim Australia rallies.
 Speakers at Reclaim Australia rallies have been known to express extremist views, with one speaker in South Australia warning of the risks of "Islamic barbarity" and encouraging those in attendance to "insult and vilify Islam five times a day if you want to".

 Rallies

 In April and July 2015 Reclaim Australia organised rallies in several Australian cities.
 Speakers at these rallies included Danny Nalliah, Pauline Hanson, and George Christensen.
 Reclaim Australia has said that the rallies are a "public response to Islamic extremism and a protest against minority groups who want to change the Australian cultural identity."
 A number of protesters from both sides of the rally were arrested for violent behaviour.

 In February 2016, Reclaim Australia held nationwide rallies that overwhelmed counter protestors.

 In January 2017, a rally in Sydney was attended by only dozens of the approximately 400 people who had registered to attend.

 Reclaim Australia has played a number of popular Australian songs at its rallies.
 Some songwriters have requested that their songs not be played at these rallies, including: Jimmy Barnes (Khe Sanh), John Farnham (You're the Voice), John Schumann (I Was Only 19), John Williamson (True Blue), Shane Howard (Solid Rock), and Midnight Oil (Short Memory).
 Lee Kernaghan said his song "Spirit of the Anzacs" should be played at public events only if these were respectful to the memory of fallen servicemen and women.

 Street rallies held by Reclaim Australia have faced counter-protests from human rights and anti-racism activists, anarchists, trade unionists, and members of the Socialist Alliance.

 The Australian domestic security agency, the Australian Security Intelligence Organisation, says the group is of interest and staff have been assigned to monitor it because of the potential for further violence.